-1. Open your web browser (e.g. Internet Explorer) and type the AWK-5222's IP address in the address field.
+1. Open your web browser (e.g. Internet Explorer) and type the AWK-6222's IP address in the address field.
 Then press Enter to establish the connection.

-2. In the web console login page, enter the password (the default Username is admin and the Password is root, provided a new password has not been set) and then click Login to continue.
+2. In the web console login page, enter the password (the default Username is admin and the Password is root if a new password has not been set.) and then click Login to continue.

 You may need to wait a few moments for the web page to download onto your computer.
-The model name and IP address of your AWK-5222 are both shown on the title of the web page.
-This information can help you identify multiple AWK-5222s.
+The model name and IP address of your AWK-6222 are both shown on the title of web page title.
+This information can help you identify multiple AWK-6222s.

-You can use the menu tree on the left panel of the web console to open the function pages to access each of AWK-5222's functions.
+You can use the menu tree on the left panel of the window to open the function pages to access each of AWK-6222's functions.

-In the following paragraphs, we will go through each of the AWK-5222's management functions in detail.
-You can also get a quick overview of these functions in the "Function Guiding Map" section of Chapter 2.
+In the following sections, we will review each of the AWK-6222's management functions in detail.
+You can also get a quick overview of these functions in the "Function Guide Map" section of Chapter 2.

-The model name of the AWK-5222 is shown as AWK-5222-XX where XX indicates the country code.
-The country code represents the AWK-5222 version and which bandwidth it uses.
-We use AWK-5222-US as an example in the following figures.
-The country code of model name on the screen may vary if you are using a different version (band) AWK-5222.
+The model name of the AWK-6222 is shown as AWK-6222-XX where XX indicates the country code.
+The country code represents the AWK-6222 version and which bandwidth it uses.
+We use AWK-6222-US as an example in the following figures.
+The country code of model name on the screen may vary if you are using a different version (band) AWK-6222.

-For security reasons, you will need to log back into the AWK-5222 after the 5-minute time-out.
+For security reasons, you will need to log back into the AWK-6222 after a 5-minute time-out.